Skip to Content

 4. Lawendowa Osada – Lavender Farm

-The Lavender Farm, Lawendowa Osada, is one of the most intriguing day trips from Gdansk.
 This purple paradise has been created by Barbara and Bartosz because they were seeking a more fulfilling and slow-paced lifestyle.

-While this is one of the best day trips from Gdansk, I highly recommend to spend at least 1 night if you can.
-This way you get to enjoy what the Lavendar Farm has to offer to the fullest and live the slow life for some time.
+This way, you get to enjoy what the Lavender Farm has to offer to the fullest and live the slow life for some time.

 On top you can’t leave without trying Barbara’s lavender cheese and honey, she definitely served the best Polish dinner and breakfast during my trip to Kashubia.
 Pay a visit, you won’t regret it.